 About this release

 This release by Public Health Scotland (PHS) reports on pregnancy, childbirth and the early care of babies born in Scotland.
-The health of a pregnant woman and her baby are closely linked and are influenced by a number of different factors during pregnancy, childbirth and the early period after birth.
+The health of a pregnant woman and her baby are closely linked and are influenced by numerous factors during pregnancy, childbirth and the early period after birth.

 Main points